TimeMachine1994/081925-SvelteTweb/Old Docs01/old docsdocs/03-components.md

 ## Overview

-TributeStream's frontend is built with Svelte 5 components organized in a hierarchical structure.
+Tributestream's frontend is built with Svelte 5 components organized in a hierarchical structure.
 Components follow modern patterns with reactive state management using runes ($state, $derived, $effect) and proper separation of concerns.

 ## Component Hierarchy